Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+* Added a 5px padding-bottom to the template1 product shortcode's description field.

 = 2.4.0 =
 * Added a dedicated settings tab for PayPal, consolidating all PayPal-related settings in one place for easier management.
 * Thank you page shortcode now outputs the quantity purchased.